philrmass/epicodus-ruby-week1-independent-project/README.md

 ## Description

 _This project takes two words or phrases and compares them to see if they are anagrams.
 It disregards punctuation and spaces, and does a quick validation on the words.
-It also checks whether they are antigrams (they share no letters), or reports how which letters they have in common._
+It also checks whether they are antigrams (they share no letters), or reports which letters they have in common._

 This project was created as an independent project for Epicodus, Ruby Course, Week 1